sorgom/dstw/scripts/README.md

 **runGcov.py**
 ```
-code coverage of this project
+code gcov coverage of this project
 ```

 **runTests.py**
 ```
+* deprecated *
-module test analyzis of this project
+module test analysis of this project
 ```